HaoyuanSun/for_sharing/README.md

 # for_sharing
-# You can find my papers, presentations and posters in this repository.
+You can find my papers, presentations, and posters in this repository.